ojasvsingh71/Web-Notes/react-4.md

 ---

->This mechanism is particularly useful for improving the user experience when dealing with dynamic loading of components or fetching data asynchronously.
+>⏱️This mechanism is particularly useful for improving the user experience when dealing with dynamic loading of components or fetching data asynchronously.
 The fallback UI gives users feedback that something is happening in the background, making the application feel more responsive.

 ---

-## Prop Drilling in React
+## 📤 Prop Drilling in React
 Prop drilling refers to the process of passing data from a top-level component down to deeper levels through intermediate components.
 It happens when a piece of state needs to be accessible by a component deep in the component tree, and it gets passed down as a prop through all the intermediate components.

-## Why Prop Drilling?
+## ❓ Why Prop Drilling?
 1. State Management:
 Prop drilling is often used to manage state in a React application.
 By passing state down through the component tree, you can share data between components without resorting to more advanced state management solutions like context or state management libraries.

 2. Simplicity:
 Prop drilling keeps the application structure simple and makes it easier to understand the flow of data.
 It's a straightforward way of handling data without introducing more complex tools.

-### Code Implementation
+### 🧩 Code Implementation

 ```
 // Top-level component